pyapp-kit/psygnal/docs/usage.md

 *Note: unlike Qt, `psygnal` does **not** perform any type coercion when emitting a value.*

-### weak references
+### Weak References

-psygnal tries very hard not to hold strong references to connected objects.
+Psygnal tries very hard not to hold strong references to connected objects.
 In the simplest case, if you connect a bound method as a callback to a signal
 instance: